Loneli999/WALT/Perception_code/README.md

-# Robotic Perception
+# Perception

-This project implements a perception system for a robot to navigate through corridors using floor detection, path planning, and control.
+This project implements a perception system for a robot to navigate through corridors using floor detection, path planning, and high-level control.
 It uses instance segmentation to detect drivable floor areas and a PID controller to adjust the robot's movement based on the detected path.

 ## Floor Detection Model